YiLimath/YiLimath.github.io/_pages/agent-system/birational-geometry-agent.md

 more agents, or expensive formal verification.
 The architectural objective is not maximal autonomy.
 It is a trustworthy research instrument whose next step, evidence, and reason for stopping can all be inspected.

+## 10. What “solve a real problem” should mean

+For this research programme, “solve” should be an operational claim rather than a marketing label.
+A candidate solution should produce:

+- a precise theorem or counterexample statement;
+- a complete dependency graph of the lemmas and external results used;
+- an explicit record of every representation change, dimension drop, and hypothesis check;
+- a reproducible verification report, including failed approaches; and
+- a human-readable mathematical argument that survives expert review.

+The validation ladder should therefore move from controlled to genuinely open
+work:

+1. **Proof replay:** reconstruct known arguments and recover their dependency structure from source material.
+2. **Bounded problem sets:** solve examples, special cases, and counterexample searches with known answers.
+3. **Research-grade reconstruction:** complete missing steps in published or partially formalized arguments under human supervision.
+4. **New mathematics:** attempt unresolved problems, while reporting clearly which parts are verified, conjectural, or still open.

+The final stage is the scientific goal, but the earlier stages are necessary to measure false admissions, missing hypotheses, unsupported citations, and the system's ability to recover from a wrong branch of the spiral.

 ## References